LifelessLife/Spotify-AdBlock-AutoUpdateBlock-1.0.80.474/README.md

 # Spotify-AdBlock-AutoUpdateBlock
 Download:
 **Installer.bat**
-create near folder with name *bin* and put downloaded exe of Spotify installer version 1.0.80.474.exe named "Spotify_v1.0.80.474.exe" then start **Installer.bat**
+create near folder with name *bin* and put there Spotify installer version 1.0.80.474.exe named "Spotify_v1.0.80.474.exe" then start **Installer.bat**

 - This poroject works only with: 1.0.80.474 version.